sanjdhar/amazon-ebs-migration-utility/README.md

 This release of the gp3 migration utility requires some manual setup.
 The next release will include SAM and CloudFormation templates that will make it easy to deploy and run this utility in your target AWS account.

 1. You will need the AWS CLI and/or access to the AWS Console
-2. Create a DynamoDB table in your target AWS account and region with a partition key named `volume_id`
+2. Create a DynamoDB table with on-demand capacity mode in your target AWS account and region with a partition key named `volume_id`
 3. Create an standard SNS topic using  default options in the same account and region as your DynamoDB table.
 Create an email subscription against this topic and note down the resource ARN.

 ## Getting Started <a name="Start"></a>